What Is a Minimum Viable Product (MVP)?

 What is the MVP approach?

-Where did minimum viable product originate?
+Where did MVP originate?

 The difference between an MVP and a prototype is that while both are minimal versions of a product or service, a prototype is about exploring ideas and what a final product could be, while minimum viable products are about showing the viability of the idea and the problem you are trying to solve.
 An MVP is a form of prototype.
 It is just one that is further along in the development process.